-If your doctor suspects diabetic ketoacidosis, he or she will do a physical exam and order blood tests.
+A physical exam and blood tests can help diagnose diabetic ketoacidosis.
 In some cases, other tests may be needed to help find what caused the diabetic ketoacidosis.

 Blood tests used in the diagnosis of diabetic ketoacidosis will measure:

 - Blood sugar level.
 If there isn't enough insulin in the body to allow sugar to enter cells, the blood sugar level will rise.
 This is known as hyperglycemia.
 As the body breaks down fat and protein for energy, the blood sugar level will keep rising.

 - Ketone level.
 When the body breaks down fat and protein for energy, acids known as ketones enter the bloodstream.

 Tests that can help find health problems that might have contributed to diabetic ketoacidosis and check for complications might include:

 - Blood electrolyte tests